Fractured Magic: Egil Interlude V

 “I don’t know if that’s appropriate.
 It’s not for me to invite you into the city.
 I’m only a guest here, myself.”

 Before Leandros could reply, a deep voice called, “Egil!”
 Both Roman and Leandros turned to look, Leandros gasping at the sight of his first frìth.
-Roman could only imagine how she must look to Leandros, with her twisting horns and glowing eyes and towering size.
+Roman could only imagine how she must look to Leandros, with her twisting horns, glowing eyes, and towering height.
 She approached from the grand staircase, tilting her head quizzically as she took in the person beside Roman.
 “In all the time you’ve been with us, you’ve never brought a friend here.”

 “He’s not really…” Roman began.
 He paused.
 He didn’t really know how to explain what Leandros was.